AwalaApp/specs/rs019-threats.md

 ### Private Keys Compromise {#private-keys-compromise}

-Relaynet uses asymmetric encryption extensively, with both long-term and ephemeral key pairs.
+Awala uses asymmetric encryption extensively, with both long-term and ephemeral key pairs.
 An attacker may want to have access to the private keys so that they can impersonate the node and/or decrypt messages from other devices.
 They could use methods such as theft, evil maid attacks, cold boot attacks or [backdoors](#backdoors) to achieve this.

 Full-disk encryption, which is generally advisable, is a good starting point to mitigate this attack.
 Hardware-level methods like security tokens and tamper-evidence technology may also be appropriate in some circumstances.